1. Metadata

 The TERN Ontology itself inherits most of its modelling from several general-purpose and well-known Semantic Web models (ontologies), in particular:

-Each of these "background models" are shown in Figure 1.
+Each of these "background models" are shown in Figure 1 and listed in the Background Models section below.

 In addition to the TERN Ontology and the background models it uses, ABIS also use other "background models":